rezabase/FCND-Estimation-CPP/README.md

 - GPS Std: 0.717748979625617
 - IMU Std: 0.5094537635047416

-And consequesntly, I added the following values to the file config/6_Sensornoise.txt:
+And consequently, I added the following values to the file config/6_Sensornoise.txt:

 - MeasuredStdDev_GPSPosXY = 0.717
 - MeasuredStdDev_AccelXY = .51

-The result after tuning the above values is shown in the pictiure below.
+The result after tuning the above values is shown in the picture below.
 ![alt text](./pics/step1.png "Result after tuning standard deviation")